Here are four reasons you need to plan a day trip this winter:

 Wasaga Beach offers some of the best Nordic ski terrain in central Ontario, with over 30 km of groomed and track-set trails.

-Check out the trail conditions online with the Ontario Parks Ski Report.
+Check out the trail conditions online with the Ontario Parks Snow Report.

 2. Snowshoeing opportunities